Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Secret Lagoon

-Hidden in the countryside near Flúðir, this hot spring is rustic and cozy.
-It's smaller and offers a more private experience.
+Hidden in the countryside near Flúðir, this hot spring is rustic.
+It has a smaller and cosy vibe and offers a more private experience.
 Plus, you can see the geysers bubbling nearby.

 Tips: Arrive early in the morning or close to closing time for tranquility.
 Bring a towel, and enjoy a quiet soak without the crowds.
 My suggestion?
-Don’t bother hiring a car and driving.
 Take this awesome day tour to the Lagoon (that also includes stops at Geysir and the magnificent Gullfoss Waterfall).

 Positives: